March 5, 2026

 Before you even pick up the phone, see what past clients have to say.
 Client reviews and testimonials are an invaluable resource because they provide an honest look at an attorney’s communication style, professionalism, and effectiveness.
 You can find them on Google, legal directories, and the law firm’s website.
 Look for patterns in the feedback.
 Do clients consistently mention feeling heard and supported?
 Do they praise the attorney’s skill in securing a fair settlement?
 This firsthand insight can help you gauge whether a firm truly prioritizes its clients and has a proven record of success in cases like yours.

-Look for Professional Awards and Recognition
+Look for Awards and Peer Recognition

 While a long list of awards isn’t the only thing that matters, professional recognition can be a strong indicator of an attorney’s expertise and reputation.
 Accolades from respected legal organizations often show that an attorney is held in high regard by their peers for their ethical standards and legal skill.
 This can be particularly reassuring when you’re facing a complex boating accident claim.
 Recognition in the field suggests the attorney has the experience to handle challenging negotiations with insurance companies and can effectively represent your interests, giving you confidence that your case is in capable hands.